Most types of dementia cannot be cured and will gradually cause more severe problems.

 For example, if someone with dementia becomes agitated at a certain point every day because they believe their mother is going to come and pick them up, telling them that their mother is no longer alive could cause them to become more agitated and distressed.

 With validation therapy, the response to this situation might involve not correcting the person and accepting their concerns, but talking to them about the issue and gradually steering the conversation in another direction.
 In theory, this should reduce their distress, while acknowledging that their thoughts and feelings have meaning for them.

 However, while validation therapy may sometimes be used as part of the treatment of someone with dementia, there is not enough evidence about the effectiveness of this approach to be certain whether it is beneficial.

 Behavioural therapy tries to find reasons for difficult behaviour.
 Different strategies are adopted to try to change that behaviour.

 For example, a person with dementia may have a history of wandering out of their home or care centre because they feel restless.
 Therefore, encouraging them to take part in regular physical exercise may help to decrease their restlessness.

 Behavioural therapy can be used to treat many of the behavioural problems that are associated with dementia, such as depression, aggression and delusional thinking.
-It is usually given by a carer, such as a trained friend or relative, or by an employed carer.
-It is supervised by a healthcare professional.
+Behavioural therapy is often given by a trained friend or relative (usually the main family carer), or by an employed carer, but is supervised by a healthcare professional.